22 Visual Art Competitions for High School Students 2023

 • Theme communication: How well the contest theme is expressed in both the artwork and the written statement

-Never Such Innocent is an international art, poetry, speech and song competition for young students aged 9-18.
-The 2023 theme is “What does war mean to you?”
-The competition invites students to submit artwork sharing their reflections on conflict or give a voice to those who may not have one.
+Never Such Innocent is an international art, poetry, speech, and song competition for young students aged 9-18.
+The 2023 theme is “How Does War Affect People’s Lives?”
+The competition invites students to submit artwork share their reflections on conflict, or give a voice to those who may not have one.
 Students can create responses individually or collaboratively, whether writing a song with a classmate, working on a poem with someone they know from another country, or producing a piece of artwork solo!

 Medium: Any media such as watercolors, pastels, charcoals, pencils, acrylic, crayons, paper cuttings, oil paints, photography, or digital media.